 Ataxia is seen as unsteady shaky movements or tremor.
 It is the least common movement problem.

 Every child with CP is different.
-Some children may have mixed CP and show a combination of the types mentioned above.
-Knowledge of the type of CP helps with deciding appropriate treatment options (refer to the Fact Sheet on Treatments for CP).
+Some children may have a combination of the types of movement problems described above.
+Understanding the type of CP helps with deciding appropriate treatment options.

-CP can be described according to the parts of the body affected (see Figure 1).
+CP can also be described by the parts of the body affected (see figure 1).
 These include:

 One side of the body is affected.

 Both sides of the body are affected, but more often just the legs.

 Figure 1: Hemiplegic, Diplegic and Quadriplegic CP

 CP can also be described by how severely it affects children’s functioning in everyday activities.
 There are 3 classification systems used to describe the functional activities of mobility, hand use and communication.
 Each activity is rated according to the child’s level of ability, on a scale of 1 to 5.
 Each level is distinguished by the degree of independence and how much support and adaptations are needed to perform the activity.

 The Gross Motor Function Classification System (GMFCS) levels are most commonly used.
 They describe children’s mobility.

 Level 2: Walks independently in most settings.
 Needs a rail for stairs.